This post may contain affiliate links, please see my disclosure policy for details.

 Fun little factoid: I actually had chickens back in 1979 when the United States experienced its last total solar eclipse!

-I do remember making some kind of DIY eclipse viewing apparatus with my Mom out of a shoe box, but don't remember how our chickens reacted.
+I remember making some kind of DIY eclipse viewing apparatus with my Mom out of a shoe box, but don't remember how our chickens reacted.
 I even called my Mom last week to ask her, but she didn't remember either.

-Question: Will my Chickens Be Blinded?
+Question: Will my Chickens or Ducks Be Blinded if They are Outside?

 Answer: Not Likely

 Chickens, and other animals both domestic and wild for that matter, don't generally spend much time staring up at the sun.
-So there's little chance that they will choose the moment of the eclipse to stare skywards and harm their eyesight.
+They instinctively know that the bright light can be harmful to their retinas.

-Ducks, on the other hand, do often turn an eye to the sky, and there's no telling how the wild birds will react (I've read the darkness might even draw out bats), which could cause our ducks to turn to look upwards, so I think I will be ushering our ducks indoors during the eclipse.
-Just to be on the safe side.
+Ducks, on the other hand, do often turn an eye to the sky anytime they spot anything flying overhead, and there's no telling how the wild birds will react (I've read the darkness might even draw out bats), which could cause our ducks to turn to look upwards, so I think it's not a bad idea to keep your ducks indoors during the eclipse.

 Question: Will my Chickens Go To Roost?